liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

     Set-PnPSite -Identity <SiteURL> -NoScriptSite $false
     ```

-If you change this setting for a classic team site, it will be overridden by the Custom Script setting in the admin center within 24 hours.
+Changes to allow custom scripts will be overridden to "Enabled" within 24 hours.

 > [!NOTE]
-> You cannot allow or prevent custom scripts to an individual user's OneDrive.
+> Is not possible to allow custom scripts to an individual user's OneDrive.

 ## Manage custom script from SharePoint admin center

-> [!NOTE]
-> If you do not see the new options in SharePoint tenant admin center, the feature is not enabled in your tenant yet.
-Every customer will have this new set of capabilities enabled by end of June 2024

 Tenants administrators have a set of tools available in SharePoint tenant administration to manage custom script within their organization.
 Specifically, tenant administrators can: